-There’s quite a few systems in play when it comes to unlocking and utilizing Perks and Items for your Dead by Daylight Loadouts.
+There are quite a few systems in play when it comes to unlocking and utilizing Perks and Items for your Dead by Daylight Loadouts.
 We’re going to go over all of it in some detail, so if you need specific info, use the Contents bar to find what you’re looking for.

 The Bloodweb and Leveling Up Survivors